KrishBharadwaj5678/Gestura/readme.md

 2. Allow camera permissions for real-time detection.
 3. Observe the analysis for face gestures, landmarks, age, and gender.

-## Demo
-[Insert a link to a live demo or screenshots of the webpage in action.]

 ## Contributing
 Contributions are welcome!
 Follow these steps:
 1. Fork the repository.